yan-duarte/yan-duarte.github.io/_posts/2016-10-27-MLDA-Assignment4.md

 clus_train, clus_test = train_test_split(clustervar, test_size=.3, random_state=123)
 ```

-To run the k-means Cluster Analysis we must standardize the predictors to have mean = 0 and standard deviation = 1
+To run the k-means Cluster Analysis we must standardize the predictors to have mean = 0 and standard deviation = 1.
+After that, we make 9 analysis with the data, the first one with one cluster increasing a cluster per experiment.

 ```python
 # k-means cluster analysis for 1-9 clusters